interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/masteradvanced.rst

 The Live Activities based on this Activity will not be immediately updated.
 You must do that manually using the Master webapp or Master API.

+Activities can be autoimported in to the master and then deployed.

+To use this, you must create a folder called *master/activity/deploy* in the same folder where your Master is installed.

+Now any Activity zip files which are placed in this folder will be auto-imported into the master and will then be immediately deployed to all controllers which contain a Live Activity based on the imported activity.
+If there is already an Activity with the same identifying name and version, it will be replaced with this new Activity.

 Scripting the Master
 ====================